 In the next sections, we will explain the separate elements of the model in some more depth, starting with triggers.

 A trigger is easily put a cue or call to action that causes someone to perform a certain behaviour.
 A trigger should be noticeable and actionable.
 In other words, you should be able to spot the trigger (could be with one of all your senses), and you should know what to do when seeing the trigger.
 A very known trigger is a traffic light.
 You see it.
-You know you have to stop when the light is turned red.
-You know you can drive when the light is green.
+We all know we have to stop when the light is turned red.
+And we know we can drive when the light is green.

 Another trigger that probably sets yourself in action multiple times a day is that little red notification on your mobile.
 You see it, and you know what to do: check your email.